 How to Successfully Manage Remote Teams

-The Covid pandemic has disrupted business operations on a global scale.
-Since then, a lot of companies have been forced to adopt the work-from-home setup.
-This placed employers in a somewhat precarious situation of not being able to physically monitor their workers’ performance.
+The pandemic has disrupted business operations on a global scale.
+Since then, a lot of companies have been forced to adopt the work from home setup.
+This has placed employers in a somewhat precarious situation of not being able to physically monitor their workers’ performance.

 That’s why in this digital age, businesses of all sizes need to know the correct way to manage remote teams.
 Not only to maximize productivity but also to minimize friction.
 Understanding that the majority of solutions for an office setup does not apply to a remote one is a good first step.